woldtwerk/woldtwerk/content/cv.md

 Frontend Engineer at UEBERBIT GmbH

 ### 2017 - 2018
-internship @ UEBERBIT GmbH
+internship at UEBERBIT GmbH

 ## 2010 - 2012
 Siemens AG

 ### 2008
-internship at MatsArt
+internship at MatsArt (photographer)

 ### 2007
 internship at IT College Putbus